gmh5225/CodetronikPass/doc/CompilePassOnLinux.md

 ## Build for Android (on Linux)
-Downloading a prebuilt clang from AOSP makes it easy to compile a pass without having to compile llvm.
+Downloading a prebuilt clang from AOSP makes it easy to compile a pass without having to compile llvm.<br>
 I haven't applied to jni yet.

 ### Download AOSP Clang